insomnious/game-hogwartslegacy/README.md

 ### Fixed

+## [0.1.2] - 2023-02-16

+Bug fixes

+### Changed

+- Fixed migration bug when it was the first time the extension was installed

 ## [0.1.1] - 2023-02-15

 Load order added so that mods can be rearranged without the need to disable them completely.
 Migration to this version will happen automatically my purging the `/~mods` folder and redeploying the mods.